cxong/cdogs-sdl/sounds/footsteps/README.md

 - Tile type
 - Map item

-The tile type determines footstep sound based on the tile sprite as well as the colours.
+The tile type determines footstep sound based on the tile sprite.

 Some map items also modify footstep sounds if actors walk over it, like grates.